Shipping

 - Need anecdotal articles, rather than broad interviews

-- American holidays, specifically Thanksgiving
+- American holidays, specifically Thanksgiving, Easter, Christmas, and little-known holidays

-- World cultures pieces.
+- World-cultures pieces.
 ALL COUNTRIES.
 We want intimate snapshots of life in another country.

-- Full-page Activities, up to 300 words, Linda Rose, Assistant Editor
+One-page Activities of all kinds, up to 300 words, Linda Rose, Assistant Editor

 - Indoor and outdoor games that involve exercise, creativity, and/or humor